Session 1.2: Expo Session with Chief of Joint Capabilities

 Susan is married to Mark, an engineer in the Army, and together they have three wonderful and mostly charming millennials – Jessica, Susie and Jack.
 Her hobbies include attending musical theatre, reading anything and travelling anywhere.

-RADM Andrew Quinn
+RADM Andrew Quinn, RAN

 Head of Space & Cyber Capabilities